typhonjs-node-utils/package-json/README.md

 ### TyphonJS plugin:

-For Node v12.17+ there is a specific export for the TyphonJS plugin via the exports field:
+For Node v12.17+ there is a specific export for the TyphonJS plugin via the exports property:
 `@typhonjs-utils/package-json/plugin`.

 This plugin works with [@typhonjs-plugin/manager](https://www.npmjs.com/package/@typhonjs-plugin/manager) and simply